-This year, it's going to be 15 years since romantic film The Notebook, based on Nicholas Spark's 1996 novel of the same name, was released and instantly became a global hit.
-To this day, the bittersweet - and at time ultra-dramatic - love story starring Ryan Gosling and Rachel McAdams, is one of the most loved romantic films of the century and the symbol of a generation.
+This year, it’s going to be 15 years since the romantic film The Notebook, based on Nicholas Spark’s 1996 novel of the same name, was released.
+It instantly became a global hit.
+To this day, the bittersweet – and at time ultra-dramatic – love story starring Ryan Gosling and Rachel McAdams, is one of the most loved romantic films of the century.
+It is also a symbol of a generation.

-To celebrate the anniversary and for the joy on fans, Broadway recently announced that the movie will be adapted into a musical.
+To celebrate the anniversary, Broadway recently announced that the movie will be adapted into a musical.

 Ingrid Michaelson, a well-known singer and songwriter, will be composing the musical.